DaanyaalSobani/ESPHome-Camera/README.md

 ## Accessing from Other Devices

 To access the interface from other devices on your network:
-1. Copy the `certs/root-ca.crt` file to the device
+1. Download the root CA certificate by visiting `https://<your-lan-ip>:6052/root-ca.crt`
 2. Import it into the device's certificate store
 3. Access using `https://<your-lan-ip>:6052`